A Book Lover’s Reykjavik — Bookstores, Libraries, and Book Culture

 This bookstore is almost the opposite of the others on this list — it deals mostly in used books, 95% of which are in Icelandic.
 Piles and piles of books are everywhere, some seeming to totter almost to the ceiling.

-So if your interest is in poring through older books in this fascinating and challenging language, this is the place for you.
+If your interest is in poring through older books in this fascinating and challenging language, this is the place for you.
 Klapparstígur 25-27, 101 Reykjavik.

 Reykjavik Libraries